curiousML/curiousml.github.io/_posts/2020-10-10-bidirectional-rnn-animated.md

 *bank* means a riverside or a branch office is usually settled by a word further along the sentence.

-A bidirectional RNN runs two independent recurrent layers over the same input — one left to right, one right to left — and glues their states together at each
+A bidirectional RNN runs two independent recurrent layers over the same input, one left to right and one right to left, then glues their states together at each position:
-position:

 $$h_t = [\,\overrightarrow{h_t} \; ; \; \overleftarrow{h_t}\,]$$